pharrisee/niflheim/README.md

 #### niflheim service-install

 Installs a systemd unit file to allow the game server to run as an OS service.
-You can manage the service (start, stop, restart and getstatus) using the niflheim commands listed in the help.
+You can manage the service (start, stop, restart and status) using the niflheim commands listed in the help.

 #### niflheim tail